juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ```

-Note that LaTeXml does support BiBTeX with some caveats, see the [LaTeXml usage webpage](https://math.nist.gov/~BMiller/LaTeXML/manual/commands/latexml.html) for details.
+Note that LaTeXml does support BiBTeX but there are caveats and my recommendation is you do not try this;  see the [LaTeXml usage webpage](https://math.nist.gov/~BMiller/LaTeXML/manual/commands/latexml.html) for details.

 BibLaTeX support is being worked on [LaTeXML/issues/373](https://github.com/brucemiller/LaTeXML/issues/373)